cristofer/moviedb/README.md

  * In the movie list the logged users are able to rate the movie without a page reload
  * Next to it should be the buttons for C(R)UD actions if it's the user's movie
  * Pagination for more than 10 items

+## API

+There is a very simple API that display an specific Movie, and also allows to create a movie.

+The API Key is nex to the "Signed in" text when you are logged in.

+You can update the values into movie_api/movies.rb  in order to make a simple request